wesleybeckner/data_science_foundations/docs/exercises/E5_Writing_Unit_Tests.md

 <br>

-We will try our hand at writing unit tests
+In this lab, we will try our hand at writing unit tests

 <br>